kluctl/kluctl/docs/images.md

 There are usually 2 different scenarios where Container Images need to be specified:
 1. When deploying third party applications like nginx, redis, ... (e.g. via the [Helm integration](./helm-integration.md)). <br>
-   * In this case, image versions/tags change rarely, and if they do, this is an explicit change to the deployment.
+   * In this case, image versions/tags rarely change, and if they do, this is an explicit change to the deployment.
 1. When deploying your own applications. <br>
    * In this case, image versions/tags might change very rapidly, sometimes multiple times per hour.
 It would be too much effort and overhead when this would be managed explicitly via your deployment.
 Even with Jinja2 templating, this